Skip to Main Content

 BOOKS

 Your Centre College ID is your Library card.
-Present it at the Circulation Desk when you wish to check out bar coded materials.
+Present it at the Circulation Desk when you wish to check out materials.

 Check out books for a period of 180 days.